artaio/arta-node-api/README.md

 myHook.ping().then(console.log);
 ```

+## Environment
+**WARNING**: Arta Node SDK was meant to be used on server side javascript, and altough it only uses WebAPIs (fetch) it shouldn't be used on browsers as it requires a Private API Key.

+This is a very tiny (about 12kb minified), 0 dependencies JS SDK for interacting with Arta backend that should be able to run in any javascript backend environment that supports fetch webapi.

 ## Contributing

 Please be aware of our zero-dependency policy and ensure that there are no packages under "dependencies" in the `package.json`.
 Dev dependencies are fine, as these will not be contained in the final published package.